Black Friday Hacks Secrets

 Secrets and Hacks You Should Know for the Ultimate Black Friday Advantage

-Retailers will flat out lie about “original pricing” to give a “substantial savings” so you think you are getting an incredible deal.
+Retailers will flat-out lie about “original pricing” to give “substantial savings” so you think you are getting an incredible deal.
 “I saved $500.00 on this TV!”
-Reality is the TV retailed for $565.00 two weeks ago, is last year’s model and the retailer marked it up to $999.00 and discounted it to $499.00.
+The reality is the TV retailed for $565.00 two weeks ago.
+It is last year’s model, and the retailer marked it up to $999.00 and discounted it to $499.00.
 You saved $66.00 on an old TV.

-One former employee of a large electronics retail chain admitted one Black Friday they sold electronics that were two years old or older with crazy percentages off.
-Because of these tremendous “mark downs” they sold within minutes for MORE than they could have been sold for on a regular shopping day as shoppers get into a frenzy and just start grabbing items with 60-80% off stickers not factoring in the real retail price.
+One former employee of a large electronics retail chain admitted on Black Friday that they sold electronics that were two years old or older with crazy percentages off.
+Because of these tremendous “markdowns,” they sold within minutes for MORE than they could have been sold for on a regular shopping day as shoppers get into a frenzy and just started grabbing items with 60-80% off stickers, not factoring in the actual retail price.

-Since there is no time to compare pricing on your phone when the mob is shopping, customers end up getting far less of a deal than they expected.
+Since there is no time to compare pricing on your phone when the mob is shopping, customers get far less deals than expected.

 Waiting in line is often unnecessary.
-The deal at 3 am is usually the same deal at 3 pm and you can speak to a manager to get a “rain check” in case of a sell-out.
-Even if it is advertised as “no rain checks” and if you speak to a manager courteously, they will give it.
-“Just make sure you are not an ear-shot away from other pissed off shoppers,” said a former Wal-Mart employee.
+The deal at 3 am is usually the same as at 3 pm, and you can speak to a manager to get a “rain check” in case of a sell-out.
+Even if it is advertised as “no rain checks,” if you speak to a manager courteously, they will give it.
+“Just make sure you are not an ear-shot away from other pissed-off shoppers,” said a former Walmart employee.
 Check online, and check Amazon.
-“When I saw people get trampled to save $20 on a flat-screen TV is when I quit,” confessed a former Best Buy employee.
-Take your health and your personal safety into careful consideration.
-Is the deal really worth braving the elements and hostile crowds?
+“When I saw people get trampled to save $20 on a flat-screen TV is when I quit,” a former Best Buy employee confessed.
+Take your health and your safety into careful consideration.
+Is the deal worth braving the elements and hostile crowds?

 Here is a gentle reminder of the “peaceful” and “thankful” shopping experience from last year:

-If you are rude to an employee, you aren’t going to get help.
-Former employees stated they were often told if customers get unruly about an item being sold out to simply state “there is nothing in the back, everything is on the floor” when in reality, the back was packed with items to bring out during the four-day Black Friday event.
-Raising your voice, making threats, or getting physical with an employee will get you one thing: escorted from the store.
+If you are rude to an employee, you won’t get help.
+Former employees stated they were often told if customers got unruly about an item being sold out to simply state, “There is nothing in the back; everything is on the floor,” when in reality, the back was packed with items to bring out during the four-day Black Friday event.
+Raising your voice, making threats, or getting physical with an employee will get you one thing: being escorted from the store.

 If you buy clothes on Black Friday, make sure you wash them as the odds are VERY good they have been tried on by A LOT of people, and usually, the “returns” are the first things to be pushed on Black Friday to get rid of inventory that otherwise would be hard to sell.